Aravsria/Price-Manipulation-in-the-Canadian-Grocery-Sector/README.md

 -   `paper` contains the paper
 -   `scripts` contains the python scripts used to work with the dataset and perform various tasks

+* A Google Drive link to the data folder has been placed in the '/data' for the time being since all files are over 25MB and cannot be uploaded directly to GitHub

 ## 💬 LLM Usage
 Aspects of the project (albeit negligible) involved the use of ChatGPT 4.0 for ideas generation.
 This is documented in other/llm_usage/usage.txt